mabur/mang_lang/readme.md

 ## List of functions in standard library

 * **find**: Given input `{list, value}` find value in the list.
   Returns two lists.
-The list up until and including query, and the remaining list.
+The list up until but excluding the value, and the remaining list from the value and to the end.
 * **map**: Given input `{list, f}` return a list where the function f has been applied to each element in the input list.
 * **count_value**: Given input `{list, value}` count number of occurances of value in list.
 * **count_if**: Given input `{list, predicate}` count number of items in list for which the predicate holds.